Table of contents

 - How many revisions do they offer?

-- If you want to change something in the formatting (like the fonts), will they do it without charging extra?
+- If you want to change something in the formatting (like the font size), will they do it without charging extra?

 Step 4: Make a Contract